-Learn how to make Seitan Corned Beef, a protein-rich meat alternative with an eerily similar texture to the “real” thing!
+Learn how to make Vegan Corned Beef, a protein-rich meat alternative with an eerily similar texture to the “real” thing!
 Made with tomato paste, liquid smoke, and even cinnamon.

 Next up for our Irish series we’re making Seitan Corned Beef, the perfect addition to any sandwich or casserole!